Vern Ehlers

 Vernon James Ehlers (February 6, 1934 – August 15, 2017) was an American physicist and politician who represented Michigan in the U.S. House of Representatives from 1993 until his retirement in 2011.
 A Republican, he also served eight years in the Michigan Senate and two in the Michigan House of Representatives.

-Ehlers was the first research physicist to be elected to Congress; he was later joined by Rush Holt, Jr. (D-NJ) and Bill Foster (D-IL).
+Ehlers was the first research physicist to be elected to Congress; he was later joined by Rush Holt Jr. (D-NJ) and Bill Foster (D-IL).

+The Amtrak station in Grand Rapids is named after him.

 Early life, education, and academic career

 Born in Pipestone, Minnesota, Ehlers attended Calvin College in Grand Rapids for three years before transferring to the University of California, Berkeley, where he earned an undergraduate degree in physics and, in 1960, a Ph.D. in nuclear physics.
 His doctoral dissertation, "The nuclear spins and moments of several radioactive gallium isotopes", is available from University Microfilms International as document number 0227304.
 After six years of teaching and research at Berkeley, he moved back to Michigan and took employment at Calvin College in 1966, where he taught physics for 16 years and later served as chairman of the Physics Department.

 Ehlers died on August 15, 2017, at the age of 83.